 Now we will examine their opportunity to accept Jesus Christ later.
 2 Thessalonians 2:6-10 describes how the Anti-Christ is revealed.

 And you know what restrains him now, so that in his time he will be revealed.
 For the mystery of lawlessness is already at work; only he who now restrains will do so until he is taken out of the way.
 Then that lawless one will be revealed whom the Lord will slay with the breath of His mouth and bring to an end by the appearance of His coming; that is, the one whose coming is in accord with the activity of Satan, with all power and signs and false wonders, and with all the deception of wickedness for those who perish, because they did not receive the love of the truth so as to be saved.
-(NASB) 2 Thess.
-2:6-10
+2 Thessalonians 2:6-10 (NASB)

 We believe that the one who restrains is the Holy Spirit.
 After the Holy Spirit allows the antichrist the freedom to act as he desires, then he will be able to do as he pleases.
 But the major question is, “In what sense is the Holy Spirit taken out of the way?”
 The answer becomes clearer when we realize that people will be saved during the tribulation.
 In the following passage, we discover that people will become Christians during the Tribulation.
 Please read the study called “The Wake Up Call” and “Love In The Darkness!” for an explanation of these passages.

 When the Lamb broke the fifth seal, I saw underneath the altar the souls of those who had been slain because of the word of God, and because of the testimony which they had maintained; and they cried out with a loud voice, saying, “How long, O Lord, holy and true, will You refrain from judging and avenging our blood on those who dwell on the earth?”
 And there was given to each of them a white robe; and they were told that they should rest for a little while longer, until the number of their fellow servants and their brethren who were to be killed even as they had been, would be completed also.
-(NASB) Rev. 6:9-11
+(NASB) Revelation 6:9-11

 Then one of the elders answered, saying to me, “These who are clothed in the white robes, who are they, and where have they come from?”
 I said to him, “My lord, you know.”
 And he said to me, “These are the ones who come out of the great tribulation, and they have washed their robes and made them white in the blood of the Lamb.
 For this reason, they are before the throne of God; and they serve Him day and night in His temple; and He who sits on the throne will spread His tabernacle over them.”
-(NASB) Rev. 7:13-15
+Revelation 7:13-15 (NASB)

 We also discover later in Revelation that many will die during the tribulation because they believed in Jesus Christ.
 The study “The King Reigns!” explains this passage.

 Then I saw thrones, and they sat on them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of their testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand; and they came to life and reigned with Christ for a thousand years.
-(NASB) Rev. 20:4
+Revelation 20:4 (NASB)

 Many will be saved during the tribulation.
-God will send 144,000 witnesses (Rev. 7:1-8) and angels (Rev. 14:6-20) to tell others about Jesus Christ.
+God will send 144,000 witnesses (Revelation 7:1-8) and angels (Revelation 14:6-20) to tell others about Jesus Christ.
 Men and women will have an opportunity to accept Jesus Christ during the tribulation and many will respond.
 So what does 2 Thessalonians 2:7 mean that He will be “taken out of the way”?
 The verse means that the Holy Spirit will no longer restrain the antichrist and He may no longer indwell the saints here on earth.
 If He no longer indwells believers, His ministry will be like that in the Old Testament.
 Men and women came to know the Lord in the Old Testament.
 The Holy Spirit empowered men for ministry.
 He came upon men such as a Samson so that he performed great acts.
 We would encourage you to read “The Spirit’s Ministry – Tongues and Prophecy” for more details.

 Jesus tells us that many will be deluded but not all (Matthew 24:11).
 That is, the world will believe a lie, but that does not mean that those whom the Holy Spirit illuminates will not eventually understand.
-The emphasis of 2 Thess.
-2:11-12 is that the deception will be great.
+The emphasis of 2 Thessalonians 2:11-12 is that the deception will be great.
 Jesus adds later in Matthew 24 these words,

 For false Christs and false prophets will arise and will show great signs and wonders, so as to mislead, if possible, even the elect.
 (NASB) Matthew 24:24